hungryGeek16/Face-Liveness/README.md

 # Face-Liveness
+**Note: Install important libraries and dependencies from the link mentioned below**
-1.Create two videos,one should have real faces(save it with the name real) and the other oone should only contain a video playing in a phone(fake)
+1.Create two videos,one should have real faces(save it with the name real) and the other one should only contain a video playing in a phone(fake).
 {Remember:-both videos must be of same person)